nytlabs/streamtools/docs/docs.md

 ### api

 Streamtools provides a full RESTful HTTP API allowing the developer to programatically control all aspects of streamtools.
-The API can be broken up into three parts: those endpoints that general aspects of streamtools, those that control blocks and those that control connections.
+The API can be broken up into three parts: those endpoints that general aspects of streamtools, those that control blocks, and those that control connections.

 If you are running streamtools locally, using the default port, all of the GET endpoints can be queried either by visiting in a browser: